crate/crate/docs/general/builtins/window-functions.rst

    SQLParseException[Cannot override ORDER BY clause of window w]

-It is not possible to define the ``PARTITION BY`` clause in the window definition of the :ref:`OVER` clause if it references a window definition from the :ref:`sql_reference_window` clause.
+It is not possible to define the ``PARTITION BY`` clause in the window definition of the :ref:`window-definition-over` clause if it references a window definition from the :ref:`sql-select-window` clause.

-The window definitions in the :ref:`sql_reference_window` clause cannot define its own window frames, if they are referenced by non-empty window definitions of the :ref:`OVER` clauses.
+The window definitions in the :ref:`sql-select-window` clause cannot define its own window frames, if they are referenced by non-empty window definitions of the :ref:`window-definition-over` clauses.

 The definition of the named window can itself begin with a ``window_name``.
-In this case all the elements of inter-connected named windows will be copied to the window definition of the :ref:`OVER` clause if it references the named window definition that has subsequent window references.
+In this case all the elements of inter-connected named windows will be copied to the window definition of the :ref:`window-definition-over` clause if it references the named window definition that has subsequent window references.
 The window definitions in the ``WINDOW`` clause permits only backward references.

 ::